-The Department of Planning & Environments primary role in the management of asbestos relates to administration of State Environmental Planning Policies, and the Environmental Planning and Assessment Act 1979 (and associated Regulation).
+The Department of Planning & Environments primary role in the management of asbestos relates to administration of State Environmental Planning Policies, and the EPA Act and the EPA Reg.

 Whilst the Department does not have an operational role in the management of asbestos, it has a regulatory function and provides policy support relating to asbestos and Development.
-In assessing proposals for Development under the Environmental Planning and Assessment Act 1979, consent authorities are required to consider the suitability of the subject land for the proposed Development.
+In assessing proposals for Development under the EPA Act, consent authorities are required to consider the suitability of the subject land for the proposed Development.
 This includes consideration of the presence of asbestos and its environmental impact.

-Where asbestos represents contamination of the land (i.e. it is present in excess of naturally occurring levels) the State Environmental Planning Policy (Resilience and Hazards) imposes obligations on developers and consent authorities in relation to remediation of the land and the assessment and monitoring of its effectiveness.
+Where asbestos represents contamination of the land (i.e. it is present in excess of naturally occurring levels) the SEPP (Resilience and Hazards) imposes obligations on developers and consent authorities in relation to remediation of the land and the assessment and monitoring of its effectiveness.

-The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 enables exempt and Complying Development across the state.
-While this includes demolition and the removal of asbestos, the Environmental Planning and Assessment Regulation 2021 specifies particular conditions that must be contained in a Complying Development certificate in relation to the handling and lawful disposal of both friable and non-friable asbestos material under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+The SEPP (Exempt and Complying Development Codes) enables exempt and Complying Development across the state.
+While this includes demolition and the removal of asbestos, the EPA Reg particular conditions that must be contained in a Complying Development certificate in relation to the handling and lawful disposal of both friable and non-friable asbestos material under the SEPP (Exempt and Complying Development Codes).